 “As you heard, they have loose connections with other Shadows, we have digital leads to follow.
 Many Shadows change names and accounts frequently, others, usually the less aggressive or perverted, have fairly stable lives.
 They set themselves up in a career, business consultant, financial advisor, insurance, anything involved with money that can be shuffled around.
 They pick off pieces, or sometimes the entire account evaporates and the customer has no memory of ever having an account.
 Seniors with limited family and friends are particularly vulnerable.
 They also operate as psychics, counselors or therapists.
 With so many online schools, paper on the wall certifying accreditation is as simple as a cheap printer.”

 Chloe, “And these two have the perve predilection, rather obsessed actually.
 They met in San Diego a few years ago, almost accidentally, stalking the same trio of girls.
 A Shadow recognizes another Shadow, just as they sense a Shaolin.
-They joined up when they discovered it was easier to control several kids by working together.”
+They joined up when they discovered it was easier to control more than one person by working together.”

-“Not much to add to what you heard, I’m sending a team to their apartment to collect the electronics.
+“Not much to add, I’m sending a team to their apartment to collect the electronics.
 What’s already on the dark web is done, it’s been passed around and downloaded so much it will be fruitless to track it.
 They have more recent video that hasn’t gone anyplace yet, we’ll get that and destroy it.”

 “What about the kids in the video?”